SourcePot/mediaplayer/README.md

 # MediaPlayer
 MediaPlayer is an App for Datapool which adds a video playlist feature to the web application.
 The App is added as a web page within the category *Apps*.
 It employs the Datapool App interface and the motivation was to use this App as a test case for the App interface.

 ## The user interface (web page)
 ![Web page screenshot](./assets/sample-playlist.png)
+The playlist player runs all listed videos in a loop in ascending or descending order.
+The direction is selected through the play buttons.
+The new video will be loaded into the player when the previous video is finished.

 ## How to use it?
 Datapool stores videos as well as other media as entries in the database table *multimedia*.
 The video files themself are stored in the *filespace* folder.
 Any video from *multimedia* can be linked to MediaPlayer playlists.